History of Sutton Coldfield Girls' School 1929-1999

 Sport was a feature of the School, and included Hockey, Netball, Tennis and Rounders.
 Senior and Junior teams were involved; matches arranged with other schools and inter house matches caused fierce rivalry.

 Jean M. Jager composed the music for the school song "Beauty" by John Mansfield.
-Mrs Jager (Hunt) was one of the first teachers to be engaged by the School; tragically she died leaving a husband and a week old baby in 1933.
+Mrs Jager (Hunt) was one of the first teachers to be engaged by the School; tragically she and her week-old baby daughter died in 1933, leaving behind her husband.

 The extensions to the building were finished in 1939.
 The new Headmistress, Miss Burchill was determined that the war should affect school life as little as possible, and this was achieved remarkably well.
 Uniform rules were still observed and shortages never made onerous.